MengRao/pollnet/efvitcp/README.md

 * Reactor model with rich network and time events, giving finer control over a tcp connection.
 * Highly configurable in compile-time.
 * Non-blocking - none of the apis blocks.
-* No thread created internally
+* No thread created internally.
-* Support user timers on each connection.
+* Supports user timers on each connection.
+* Provides the same interface as other pollnet tcp libs, such as Socket and Tcpdirect.

 ## Platform
 Linux and C++11 is required.